Skip to Main Content

 Using Copyrighted Materials

 Generative AI tools are trained on collections of material gathered from many places.
 Some AI image and text generation tools have been trained on material scraped from web pages without the consent or knowledge of the web page owners.
+User-entered information or uploading of PDFs into chat prompts might also contribute to an AI tool's training and reuse in its responses to other user prompts.

 There are several ongoing lawsuits claiming that the use of artists’ or writers' content, without permission, to train generative AI is an infringement of copyright.
 The courts will have to decide if this is justified fair use or infringement.